ministryofjustice/security-guidance/intranet/accessing-moj-it-systems-from-overseas.md

     * Countries you'll be visiting or passing through.
     * Dates of travel.
     * Transport details where possible, for example flights or rail journeys.
-    * Proposed method of connecting, for example MoJ VPN, Global Protect VPN (for Macs), WiFi, or Mobile Data (3G/4G/5G).
+    * Proposed method of connecting, for example MoJ VPN, Global Protect VPN (for Macs), wifi, or Mobile Data (3G/4G/5G).
     * Reason for maintaining access while overseas.
     * The MoJ data, applications, or services you expect to access during your trip.
     * Who you are travelling with.